4—Being LDS in France and in the closet

 It is true that the Church has improved its relations with the LGBT community and is now working with organisations looking to prevent teen suicide among LGBT members of the Church.
 However, expecting a Church whose theology is built upon eternal families to adopt a pro-LGBT stand is naive.
 So I could not understand the uproar about Elder Oaks’s talk.
 Like I can’t understand how parents can throw out their own child for not conforming to their own standards, as essential and sacred those standards may be to them.

 Accepting Church standard doctrine does not make us self-loathing.
-It does not make us unworthy of God’s love and of His presence in our life.

 I suppose I cannot understand because my experience as a convert was completely different.
 I grew up in a French Atheist family.
 There was no acceptance of homosexuality but there also was no church to attend, no Scriptures to read, no expectations to meet whatsoever.
 In fact, there was a vacuum.